 Clean litter ready for next use

 The Litter-Robot knows when your cat is inside the unit and when it's time to clean up.
 Once your cat exits, a timer counts down, allowing litter to clump, before a Clean cycle begins.
 As the globe slowly rotates, the patented sifting system separates the clean litter from the clumps, and drops the waste into a carbon-filtered drawer in the base.
 The globe returns to the home position, leaving a clean, level bed of litter for the next use.
-Empty the waste drawer and add litter as needed.
+Empty the waste drawer when indicated and add litter as needed.
 It's that simple!

 The Litter-Robot's patented sifting system uses an elegant combination of time, rotation, and gravity to automatically process your cat's waste.
 Instead of plowing and pulling waste clumps with problem-prone rakes that clog up, the Litter-Robot's sifting system takes advantage of gravity to simplify the process.
-During a Clean Cycle, the Litter-Robot's globe slowly rotates and gently sifts the clumps from the clean litter.
+During a Clean Cycle, the Litter-Robot's globe slowly rotates and gently sifts clumps from the clean litter.
 As the globe continues to rotate, the sifted clumps move toward a waste port opening in the globe and drop into a waste drawer housed in the base of the unit.
 Just minutes after your cat goes, waste is sequestered, and there's a clean, level bed of litter ready for the next use.

 Easy and Infrequent Maintenance

 With the Litter-Robot, maintenance is easy and infrequent.
 We recommend emptying the waste drawer once every 7-10 days for a single cat household, and more often if you have multiple cats.
 The Litter-Robot waste drawer is equipped with infrared emitters and sensors that detect the level of waste after each cycle.
 When the waste drawer is full, the blue light on the control panel will flash, indicating it's time to empty.